octabytes/octabytes.github.io/content/hosting-and-infrastructure/monitoring/changedetection.md

   description: changedetection.io - The best and simplest self-hosted open source website change detection monitoring and notification service.
 An alternative to Visualping, Watchtower etc. Designed for simplicity - the main goal is to simply monitor which websites had a text change.
   features:
     - title: Backup and Updates
-      description: Automatic Updates, Automatic Backups, No Heroku "paused application", don't miss a change!
+      description: "Automatic Updates, Automatic Backups, No Heroku 'paused application', don't miss a change!"
     - title: Unlimited checks and watches!
       description: Changedetection provides unlimited checks where user can access without limiting down to few.
     - title: Notifications
-      description: ChangeDetection.io supports a massive amount of notifications (including email, office365, custom APIs, etc) when a web-page has a change detected thanks to the apprise library.
-Simply set one or more notification URL's in the tab of that watch.
+      description: "ChangeDetection.io supports a massive amount of notifications (including email, office365, custom APIs, etc) when a web-page has a change detected thanks to the apprise library.
+Simply set one or more notification URL's in the tab of that watch."
     - title: Filters
       description: XPath, JSONPath and CSS support comes baked in!
 You can be as specific as you need, use XPath exported from various XPath element query creation tools.
   screenshots: